 The result-types keyword argument is a CLSQL extension.

 do-query is common across the functional and object-oriented data manipulation languages.

-LOOP -- Iterate over all the tuples of a query via a loop clause.
+LOOP -- Extension to Common Lisp Loop to iterate over all the tuples of a query via a loop clause.